a5372935/Lightweight-human-fall-down-estimation-with-yoloV4.pytorch/README.md

 ## Python Demo <a name="python-demo"/>

 We provide python demo just for the quick results preview.
-Please, consider c++ demo refer [Lightweight OpenPose](https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch) for the best performance.
+Please, consider c++ demo refer [Lightweight OpenPose](https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch) for the **best performance**.
 To run the python demo from a webcam or videos:
 * `python demo.py --checkpoint-path <path_to>/checkpoint_iter_370000.pth --video 0`
 * `python demo.py --checkpoint-path <path_to>/checkpoint_iter_370000.pth --video <video_path>`